Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.31, Rendition: 804182

-The image shows a yellowed, clipped newspaper article with the headline "BANKER WERTHEIM AIDS CHARITY IN WILL."
-The byline indicates it was published in New York on June 7.
-The article reports that Maurice Wertheim, a banker and philanthropist, bequeathed a significant portion of his estate for educational and charitable purposes.
-Notable bequests include $100,000 to the Federation of Jewish Philanthropies of New York and various works of art, including paintings by Picasso, Renoir, and Van Gogh, to the Fogg Museum of Art at Harvard University.
-There is a handwritten note at the bottom of the article that appears to say "6-8-50," likely indicating the date the clipping was saved or noted.
+The image shows a clipping from a newspaper article.
+The headline reads, "BANKER WERTHEIM AIDS CHARITY IN WILL."
+The article discusses Maurice Wertheim, a banker and philanthropist, who left a large part of his estate for educational and charitable purposes.
+Specifically, it mentions that his will for probate was disclosed, and it details his bequests, including $100,000 to the Federation of Jewish Philanthropies of New York and various works of art, such as paintings by Picasso, Renoir, and Van Gogh, to the Fogg Museum of Art at Harvard University.
+The clipping is dated June 7, from a place called New York, and is marked "Pool" with the date "6-8-50" at the bottom.

-The bequests mentioned in the article include a $100,000 donation to the Federation of Jewish Philanthropies of New York and various works of art, including paintings by Picasso, Renoir, and Van Gogh, to the Fogg Museum of Art at Harvard University.
+The article states that Wertheim left a significant portion of his estate for educational and charitable purposes.
+Specific bequests mentioned include $100,000 to the Federation of Jewish Philanthropies of New York and various works of art, including paintings by Picasso, Renoir, and Van Gogh, to the Fogg Museum of Art at Harvard University.
+The news of the will filing for probate was disclosed on the date of the article.
+The clipping shows some wear and tear, indicating its age.

 The image is of a newspaper clipping.
 It is dated June 7, 1979, and the article is about Maurice Wertheim, a banker and philanthropist who left a large part of his estate for educational and charitable purposes.
 The article mentions that the filing of his will for probate was disclosed on that day.
 Wertheim left $100,000 to the Federation of Jewish Philanthropies of New York and various works of art, including paintings by Picasso, Renoir, and Van Gogh, to the Fogg Museum of Art at Harvard University.